googlearchive/appengine-php-wordpress-starter-project/README.md

 Because of GitHub and licensing limitations, we can't put these files in the right places for you.

-Mac and Linux users can run this script to move all the files into place:
+Run this script to move all the files into place:

-    sh move_files_after_editing.sh
+    move_files_after_editing.sh

 This script: